 But why this urge to re-style page elements that end-users are familiar with? … Or is it that we love native look and feel, except when we don’t?

-Based on my own experience, I see the following arguments in favor of changing the display of a native control quite often:
+Based on my own experience, I see the following arguments in favor of changing the display of a browser-delivered UI control quite often:

 - It doesn’t look good to me.

 - It clashes with our brand’s color scheme.

 - We want the web experience to feel like a platform-specific app.

 - It doesn’t behave how we think it should.